5 Smart Ways to Keep Vet Bills Affordable

 An ounce of prevention is worth a pound of cure, and this is true in veterinary medicine, too.

-Catching problems early often means easier and less expensive treatment options, and some of the first clinical signs of illness can show up on a physical exam or routine blood test weeks, months, or years before your pet begins to become ill.
+Catching problems early often means more manageable and less expensive treatment options, and some of the first clinical signs of illness can show up on a physical exam or routine blood test weeks, months, or years before your pet begins to become ill.
 But, the only way to catch and utilize those early warning signs is to make sure your pet stays current on preventative veterinary care.

-Also talk to your vet about what preventative care you can maintain at home.
+Also, talk to your vet about what preventative care you can maintain at home.

 Making sure your pet is routinely checked and treated for fleas, heartworms, and other common parasites means you won’t have to pay for the costly treatments needed if those unwanted creatures take up residence on or in your pet.

 Beginning to treat conditions, especially progressive conditions, early can make a big difference in your pet’s quality of life as well as your checkbook.